So… What is Dropshipping?

 You outsource the storage and shipping of your products to another company, and then forward that company the orders for fulfillment.

 - Ex.
-Joe sends his boxes of hats to Fulfillment by Amazon or Shipwire and they ship to his customers.
+Joe sends his boxes of hats to Fulfillment by Amazon or other 3PL and they ship to his customers.

 The product is created and stored by its manufacturer.
 You find buyers, pay wholesale for the product, forward the sales to the manufacturer, and keep the profits while the manufacturer fulfills the order.